Tame Impala's Jay Watson on his new solo album as GUM: "I’ve spent a lot of my life trying not to fuck it up"

 “Because of Tame and to a lesser extent Pond, I don’t have a day job,” laughs Watson.
 “I haven’t had one now for a long time, almost a decade.
 I’m really lucky in that respect so I think I actually have heaps of free time but in tiny little blocks, not necessarily a huge chunk.”

 Despite a busy few years with his other bands, he has still managed to find time to release four solo albums.
 Now, he has a fifth – with ‘Out In The World’ coming on June 12.
-Today, he’s released the single ‘Don’t Let It Go Out’.
-We caught up with Jay to talk about life away from Tame Impala and life in lockdown..
+We caught up with Jay to talk about life away from Tame Impala and life in lockdown…

 Hello, Jay!
 How are you coping with lockdown?